Jazz bass drums are majorly known by their 18-inch bass heads. Some jazz drummers have never played anything other than these.

 Features of the Catalina

-First, we have the Catalina Maple drum set, which is one of the most popular drums by the manufacturer ever sold online.
-It is their innovative hardware design and the Gretsch formula shell that describes their goodness.
-The model stands are a favorite among drummers seeking incredible sounds with their drums.
+First, we have this Maple drum set, which is one of the most popular bass drum by the manufacturer ever sold online.
+It is their innovative hardware design and its formula shell that describes their goodness.
+The model stands are a favorite among drummers seeking incredible sounds with their bass drum.

-Then there are the Catalina Club drum sets.
+Then there are these Club bass drum sets.
 This series combines traditional configurations and classic tones with sleek hardware technology to build amazing sounds.
 What comes out is a model that has also gained a lot of popularity among online buyers.

 The blend of mahogany shells with natural shells and a beautiful wood bass drum hoop creates a perfect setting for the modern drums.
 I could not find better sound toms and snare at this price range.
-They come with triple flanged hoops and unique Remo drum heads that keep the traditional feel of quality Gretsch construction.
+They come with triple flanged hoops and unique Remo drum heads that keep the traditional feel of the quality of its construction.

-Is the Gretsch Catalina Club Drum series worth it?
+Is the Gretsch Catalina Club Jazz Drum series worth it?

-As stated above, Gretsch has been making high-end drum sets for many years.
+As stated above, It has been making high-end bass drum sets for many years.
 And when I talk about high-end gear, in this case, I am referring to the DW drums.

 Hence, quality is not an issue.
 Hence, the model has become very popular among players.